Lissy93/dashy/docs/widgets.md

 - Allow for use in their Terms of Service
 - Would be useful for other users

 You can suggest a widget [here](https://git.io/Jygo3), please star the repo before submitting a ticket.
-If you are a monthly GitHub sponsor, I will happily build out a custom widget for any service that meets the above criteria, usually 2 within weeks of initial request.
+If you are a monthly GitHub sponsor, I will happily build out a custom widget for any service that meets the above criteria, usually within 2 weeks of initial request.

 For services that are not officially supported, it is likely still possible to display data using either the [iframe](#iframe-widget), [embed](#html-embedded-widget) or [API response](#api-response) widgets.
-For more advanced features, like charts and action buttons, you could also build your own widget, using [this tutorial](/docs/development-guidesbuilding-a-widget), it's fairly straight forward, and you can use an [existing widget](https://github.com/Lissy93/dashy/tree/master/src/components/Widgets) (or [this example](https://git.io/JygKI)) as a template.
+For more advanced features, like charts and action buttons, you could also build your own widget, using [this tutorial](/docs/development-guides/#building-a-widget), it's fairly straight forward, and you can use an [existing widget](https://github.com/Lissy93/dashy/tree/master/src/components/Widgets) (or [this example](https://git.io/JygKI)) as a template.

 ---

 ### Troubleshooting Widget Errors

 If an error occurs when fetching or rendering results, you will see a short message in the UI.
-If that message doesn't adequately explain the problem, then you can [open the browser console](/docs/troubleshootinghow-to-open-browser-console) to see more details.
+If that message doesn't adequately explain the problem, then you can [open the browser console](/docs/troubleshooting#how-to-open-browser-console) to see more details.

 Before proceeding, ensure that if the widget requires auth your API is correct, and for custom widgets, double check that the URL and protocol is correct.